 To access your official course details for the year you started your degree, please visit the handbook

-You will gain hands-on experience in the use and development of artificial intelligence and its mathematical foundation.
-Our world-leading research in artificial intelligence feed directly into our classrooms, meaning that you’ll be learning at the cutting edge of industry expectations and capabilities.
+You will gain hands-on experience in the development of software solutions and the use and development of AI.
+Our world-leading research in AI feeds directly into our classrooms, meaning that you will be learning at the cutting-edge of industry expectations and capabilities.

 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.

 Plus one unit (one credit point) from the following course elective units:

 Plus one level 7 SIT elective unit (one credit point)

 The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Check each intake for up-to-date information on when and where you can commence your studies.

 - Available at:

 INTERNATIONAL STUDENTS – Please note that due to Australian Government regulations, student visas to enter Australia cannot be issued to students who enrol in Deakin online.